pedestal/pedestal-docs/documentation/application-overview.md

  You must not remove this notice, or any other, from this software.
 -->

-* Why use queues and isolate the black box?
-* Why dataflow?
-* Why are there five dataflow functions?
-* Why do dataflow functions take one generic argument?

 # Application Overview

-This document is a high-level description of the key ideas behind Pedestal-app.
+This document is a high-level description of the key ideas behind pedestal-app.
 Detailed documentation of each feature will be provided as Pedestal becomes more mature.
 This document, in addition to the pedestal-app tutorial should be enough to get stated.